golang/proposal/design/6282-table-data.md

 The reason for this significant penalty is that the Go compiler does not currently inline methods that can panic, and the accessors contain panic calls as part of the manual index bounds checks.
-The next benchmark simulates a compiler with this restriction removed (BenchmarkMTAddSetNP) by replacing the `panic` calls in the accessor methods with setting the first data element to NaN (this is not good code, but it means the current Go compiler can inline the method calls and the bounds checks still affect program execution
+The next benchmark simulates a compiler with this restriction removed (BenchmarkAddSetNP) by replacing the `panic` calls in the accessor methods with setting the first data element to NaN (this is not good code, but it means the current Go compiler can inline the method calls and the bounds checks still affect program execution